Jiobit's 18g clip-on is the best fit for early-to-moderate dementia. AngelSense is better for moderate-to-severe cases needing wearable enforcement.

 How accurate is Jiobit's geofence for dementia wandering?

-In our 60-day test, geofence alerts fired within 90 seconds of the patient crossing the boundary, with location accuracy under 50 feet.
-The 500-foot geofence radius gave 1-2 minutes of "still on property" buffer before alerting, reducing false alarms while preserving response time.
+Geofence alerts fire shortly after the patient crosses the boundary, with timing that varies by network density, geofence size, and device state.
+Jiobit rates location accuracy from 1 to 50 feet.
+A 500-foot geofence radius gives a "still on property" buffer before alerting, reducing false alarms while preserving response time.

 What's the best place to hide a Jiobit on a dementia patient?